jaicab/jaicab.github.io/_posts/2016-04-05-travis-for-jekyll-on-github-pages.md

 [Travis](https://travis-ci.org/) is an online tool to run this build and perform any tests you may have on every commit.
 It works with GitHub repos and it's **free for any open source projects**.

-For our case, Travis will build the Jekyll site and test the HTML on every commit, and then warn us if the build fails or if any of the links on the HTML point to down pages.
+In our case, Travis will build the Jekyll site and test the HTML on every commit, and then warn us if the build fails or if any of the links on the HTML are dead.
 It will even check external links!

 This process will not affect your code in any way.
-It’s just an enhancement to your process, an added test.
+It’s just an enhancement, an added test layer.

 ## Setting up Travis